DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

 As a response the server sends a JSON with all items.
 Please reference [this table](JSON_Response_table.xlsx) for more information on how to query the JSON content.
 The tables depicts the indices of the different values and how to access them.
 ### Creating the posts
-To create a post, a file with the following format YEAR-MONTH-DAY-title.MARKUP has to be added to [_posts directory](../OH-Archive/_posts)
+To create a post, a file with the following format YEAR-MONTH-DAY-title.MARKUP has to be added to [_posts](../OH-Archive/_posts) directory.
 In this project this is done automatically using [generate-md-files.js](../OH-Archive/_posts/backend/generate-md-files.js).
-Therefore it is very important to run the backendmodule  before building the website.
-This modules gets the Oral History Archive Entries as a JSON from OMEKA via API (see the above GET query).
+Therefore it is very important to run the backend module  before building the website.
+This module gets the Oral History Archive Entries as a JSON from OMEKA via API (see the above GET query).
 For organisation purpose and easier access to the Metadata the JSON is parsed and added to different instances of the [Entry](../OH-Archive/backend/entry.js) class.